Are you finding it hard to stay on top of your credit cards and personal loan repayments?

 If you have an existing home loan, one of the most simple and stress free ways to pay off your debts is to apply for a mortgage refinance, to combine all of your debts into one manageable repayment.
 Make sure you score yourself a good deal to come out of the debt cycle on top.

 In order to take out a home loan or refinance your current mortgage to consolidate debt, you will need to have equity.
 Most lenders will increase your loan to 80% of the value of the property without mortgage insurance, and sometimes as much as 90% if you have mortgage insurance.
-So the current value of your home will play a big role in determining whether this type of debt consolidation is a viable option for you.
+So the current value of your home will play a big role in determining whether this type of debt help is a viable option for you.

 Refinancing your home loan to consolidate your debts can help you save money by keeping track of repayments and offering a lower interest rate.
 However, this is provided you make additional repayments to pay off the loan quickly.